 This colorful carry-on backpack comes from a responsible producer focused on sustainability and poverty alleviation, donating 1% of revenues through its Cotopaxi Foundation.

-You’ve got to love Cotopaxi’s ‘Do Good’ credo, but they’ve also done rather well with this backpack design, which surprised me with its funky looks and solid organizational features, though it also has some flaws to be aware of.
+You’ve got to love Cotopaxi’s ‘Do Good’ credo, but they’ve also done much good with this backpack design, which surprised me with its funky looks and solid organizational features.
+That being said, it also has a couple of flaws to be aware of.

 - Best internal organization I've seen (no packing cubes needed)